UKHomeOffice/engineering-guidance-and-standards/docs/standards/minimal-documentation-set-for-a-product.md

 ### Product documentation MUST include a decision log

 A decision log should record key design decisions in context.
-A pattern should be selected to compliment the team ways of working, and may include for example [Architecture Decision Records](https://adr.github.io/).
+A pattern should be selected to complement the team ways of working, and may include for example [Architecture Decision Records](https://adr.github.io/).

 ### Product documentation MUST include incident management information